-- a.
-Remove the anti-vibration o-ring from the two Locking Knobs on the lens and loosen them. - b.
-Adjust the Focus ring to the "Far position" and the Diaphragm ring to the "F2.8" number setting which is the preferred setting for installation using the X-PRESS interface. - 3.
+- 1. Remove the lens cover in order to focus the reader. - 2.
+Prepare the correct accessory lens for your application: - a.
+Loosen the two Locking Knobs on the lens. - b.
+Adjust the Focus ring to the "Far position" and the Diaphragm ring to the "F4" number setting which is the preferred setting for installation. - 3.
 Power the reader on.
 During the reader startup (reset or restart phase), all the LEDs blink for one second.
 On the connector side of the reader near the cable, the "POWER ON" LED (blue) indicates the reader is correctly powered. - 4.
 Enter the Focus function by pressing and holding the X-PRESS push button until the Focus LED is on. - 5.
 Release the button to enter the Focus function.
 The Blue Diamonds turn on.